btassone/ld-iet/README.md

 In the plugin directory run these commands from the command line

+php composer.phar install (if you don't have composer installed globally)

 npm install

 bower install

-Those 2 commands should take care of all the package installation.
+Those 3 commands should take care of all the package installation.
 Currently you must have both npm and bower installed.
 Looking into using a local copy of bower and making this a 1 command install if I can.
 For right now this should work fine however.

 For running the watcher use
 Windows: npm run dev-win